codio/site/source/docs/dashboard/classes/overview.html.md

 ![Classes List](/img/docs/class_list.png)

 When you select a Class, you shown the Module(s) that has been assigned to that Class and by clicking on the Module are then taken to the Module view where you can then also see the complete list of units that make up that module.
+Her you can then enable/disable individual units within the Module if required.
+This can be useful if you are running a Controlled Assessment in your classes or if you are authoring your own content and wish to check it out within the class yourself first.

 ![Class Courses](/img/docs/class_courses.png)